You will find information about the following College centers, labs, resources and student services on this page:

 The New Student Online Orientation (NSOO) portal provides strong visual reinforcement and a clear linear process for new, first-time students to follow while navigating through the enrollment process.
 It clearly defines the steps to enrollment with easily identified check marks for items completed and those not, and it mirrors a checklist-type of system that is responsive to a variety of student-initiated activities.
 This platform serves as an introduction and transition to the College.
 To access the NSOO portal:

 - Click on New Student Online Orientation Portal (located under the “New Student Resources” channel).

-- Students need to review the content in each individual module before moving on to the next module; complete all modules prior to attending a New Student Registration Event and New Student Orientation.
+- Students need to review the content in each individual module before moving on to the next module; complete all modules prior to attending a New Student Registration Event (NSRE) and New Student Orientation (NSO).

 New Student Orientation